opensearch-project/terraform-provider-opensearch/docs/resources/rule.md

 ### Optional

 - `forced` (Boolean) Force the update/delete operation even if the rule is actively used by detectors.
+This is a request-level parameter and is not stored in state - it only affects the next update/delete operation.

 ### Read-Only